itsjoonie/itsjoonie/README.md

 - 🔍 I’m currently seeking for a software engineering opportunity.
 My interest is in front end and full stack development.
 - 🌱 I’m currently learning TypeScript and DS&A!
-- 🔭 I’m currently working on building a e-commerce application for my candle-making hobby.
+- 🔭 I’m currently working on building a full stack e-commerce application for my candle-making hobby.
 - ⚡ Fun fact: ...
 I made it a goal to try all the fried chicken sandwhiches in the world!